pip-services/pip-services-docs/content/en/golang/kafka/_index.md

 no_list: true
 weight: 500
 description: >
-    Kafka messaging for Pip.Services in Golang.

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    It contains a set of components for messaging using the Kafka protocol.
+ This module contains a set of components for messaging using the Kafka protocol.
 ---

+### Important points
+* It contains the implementation of the components for working with messages: KafkaMessageQueue, KafkaConnectionResolver.

 ### Packages